ad·dic·tion

 ad·dic·tion definition

-compulsive physiological need for and use of a habit-formingsubstance (as heroin, nicotineor alcohol) characterized bytolerance and by well-defined physiological symptoms uponwithdrawal
+: compulsive physiological need for and use of a habit-formingsubstance (as heroin, nicotine, or alcohol) characterized bytolerance and by well-defined physiological symptoms uponwithdrawal

-broadly persistent compulsive use of a substance known by theuser to be physically, psychologically, or socially harmful compareHABITUATION
+broadly : persistent compulsive use of a substance known by theuser to be physically, psychologically, or socially harmful compareHABITUATION

 addiction ad·dic·tion (ə-dĭk'shən)